-Update - a number of business have left Peckham Levels since this was written, as have M.Y.O after a year there, so best to check out peckhamlevels.org for what is on and who is still there.
-Many thanks :)
+[Update - a large number of business have left Peckham Levels since this was written , as have M.Y.O after a year there, so best to check out peckhamlevels.org for who is still there and what is on.
+If you'd like to get creative at M.Y.O, we have a beautiful creative studio in Central London, check out www.MYO.Place.
+Many thanks :)]

 What is Peckham Levels?

-It's still very fresh, but has come a long way in a year and currently (October 2018) it's got....
+It's still very fresh, but has come along in a year and currently (October 2018) it's got....

 1. Tonnes of Restaurants and Bars!